 Auotkn is a brand that came up frequently while browsing through microSD cards on AliExpress.
-The visual design is almost identical to that used by SanDisk’s Extreme cards — to the point where a casual observer from 10 feet away likely wouldn’t notice the difference.
-Nevertheless, I didn’t label these as knock-offs — just off-brand cards.
+The visual design is almost identical to that used by SanDisk’s Extreme cards — to the point where a casual observer from 10 feet away might not notice the difference.

 I was also curious to see whether there were brands that were selling both authentic flash and fake flash under the same brand name, so I purchased the 8GB version and the 512GB version of this card.
 And, as it turns out, there are: this card was fake, while the 8GB card was authentic.